equinor/radix-platform/scripts/radix-zone/README.md

 # Radix Zones

-POC for US

-Introduce the concept of radix zones.
-The use case is to create groupings of clusters where each group is identified by domain name, and where the "active" cluster in each group has control of the group/zone dns.
+A radix-zone is a grouping of clusters where each group is identified by domain name, and where the "active" cluster in each group has control of the group/zone dns.
-This allow us to run radix fully (logical app urls etc) in each zone.
+This allow us to run radix fully (logical app urls etc) in each radix-zone.

 Examples:
 - "dev.radix.equinor.com"